jschwarzwalder/aws-sdk-php/docs/guide/promises.rst

 Use the :ref:`CommandPool <command_pool>` when you have a task queue of ``Aws\CommandInterface`` commands to perform concurrently with a fixed pool size (the commands can be in memory or yielded by a lazy iterator).
-The CommandPool will ensure that a fixed number of commands are sent concurrently until the supplied iterator is exhausted.
+The ``CommandPool`` ensures that a fixed number of commands are sent concurrently until the supplied iterator is exhausted.

-The CommandPool only works with commands that are executed by the same client.
+The ``CommandPool`` works only with commands that are executed by the same client.
 You can use the ``GuzzleHttp\Promise\each_limit`` function to perform send commands of different clients concurrently using a fixed pool size.